Course Title: Industry Awareness Project

-1. Efficiently access library facilities and electronic information systems in order to conduct a research and/or a substantial industry-oriented project;
+1. Efficiently access library facilities and electronic information systems in order to find literature relevant to a contemporary challenge;

 2. Critically assess published work, use a range of sources to identify the issues, and recognise that different sources will present different perspectives;